 Each candidate will be responsible for choosing a Confirmation name and writing a detailed report about the life of this Confirmation (patron) saint.
 Students will select and research a saint based on areas of mutual strength and interest.
 Students may choose their baptismal name to show continuity between Baptism and Confirmation, or students may choose a different saint name to show a new beginning in his or her faith journey.
 Either way, the candidate should feel a connection to this saint, which is more important than the attractiveness of the saint’s name.
 This project will begin in the second quarter.
 Please include the name of the 8th grader’s Confirmation saint on the Confirmation candidate’s application.

 Rite of Welcome

-Our Rite of Welcome for our Confirmation candidates and sponsors for 2022 will be announced.
+Our Rite of Welcome for our Confirmation candidates and sponsors for 2023 will be announced.
 Typically, this event would include noon Mass at St. Michael followed by a short retreat in the cafeteria.
-More information will be forthcoming.
+This year it will be held on February 26, 2023, at noon mass; more information will be forthcoming.

-Confirmation date is set for March 29, 2022, at 6:30 pm, with Bishop Hanchon.
-Candidates and their sponsors should be in the cafeteria by 6 pm.
+Confirmation date for 2023 is April 18th.
 Students must wear their Sunday best (dresses; dress shirt and tie).
 A suit jacket is not required.
 Students will wear gowns over their attire during the Mass.
 The Mass is typically about an hour and a half.
 Immediately following the Confirmation Mass will be an opportunity to take pictures with the bishop and priests.
 No pictures are allowed during the Mass.